Rainekie/Rais-portfolio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Multimodal perception and sound enginnering.
+subtitle: Multimodal perception and sound engineering.

 profile:
   align: right